NitinNair89/frontend-foundation-state-management-swap-demo/README.md

 This demo has two implementations:

-- Redux-based adapter - `main-redux`
+- `main-redux` — Redux Toolkit implementation
-- Jotai-based adapter - `main-jotai`
+- `main-jotai` — Jotai implementation

 Both implement the same Counter interface.

-## How Swap Works

-The swap is performed by replacing: `src/stores/counter.adapter.ts`

-No UI, hook, or domain logic changes are required.
+The UI code, hooks contract, and page logic are identical.
+Only the internal state adapter differs.

 ## Why This Matters